up-for-grabs/up-for-grabs.net/README.md

 ### Pull Request Reviews

-We aim to be responsive when a pull request is open, but if a pull request sits for 2 months with feedback that prevents us from merging it we will close the pull request.
+We aim to be responsive when a pull request is open, but if a pull request remains idle for 2 months with feedback that prevents us from merging it we will close the pull request.
 You are welcome to resubmit the project and address the feedback provided.

 ## Use the Yeoman Generator